 The homemade birdhouse is a DIY classic.
 And with good reason: It’s usually the first woodworking project for many; often how youngsters are introduced to working with tools.
 It’s a quick, simple project that’s inexpensive to build and easy to maintain, and it has the rewarding benefit of providing a home for the fine feathered friends hanging out in your backyard.

-One 1″ x 8″ cedar board 8 feet long (you’ll have enough to make at least two)
+You’ll also need one 1″ x 8″ cedar board that is 8 feet long.
+With this material, you’ll have enough to make at least two birdhouses.

 Sides: Two pieces cut to 4″ x 3-1/2″

 Floor: One piece cut to 5″ x 3-1/4″

 Right roof: One piece cut to 4-3/4″ x 7″